wavefrontHQ/docs/pages/doc/proxies_installing.md

 ---
-title: Installing and Running Wavefront Proxies
+title: Installing and Managing Wavefront Proxies
 keywords: Ansible
 tags: [proxies, best practice]
 sidebar: doc_sidebar
 permalink: proxies_installing.html
-summary: Learn how to install and run Wavefront proxies.
+summary: Learn how to install and manage Wavefront proxies.
 ---
 In most cases, a Wavefront proxy must be running in your installation before metrics begin streaming to Wavefront from a host or application.

-You can install a proxy as part of an [in-product integration](integrations.html#in-product-integrations) or standalone.
-This topic describes various methods for installing Wavefront proxies and for managing proxy services.
+You can install a proxy as part of an [in-product integration](integrations.html#in-product-integrations).
+Even collector agent integrations, such as the Telegraf integration, install a proxy.
+But for some custom integrations, you install the proxy yourself.
+This topic describes methods for installing Wavefront proxies and for managing proxy services.

-Installation procedures might require a Wavefront API URL `<wavefront_api_url>` in the format `https://<wavefront_instance>.wavefront.com/api/` and an API token.
+If you don't use the Wavefront UI to install the proxy, the installation procedures might require a Wavefront API URL `<wavefront_api_url>` in the format `https://<wavefront_instance>.wavefront.com/api/` and an API token.
 To get an API token, see [Generating an API Token](wavefront_api.html#generating-an-api-token).

 **Note** Some installation procedures automatically configure these properties for you.